 Reading Art Association was founded in 1958 to foster the arts in Reading Massachusetts.
 Over the years the Association has supported the community at large by giving to the Reading Scholarship Fund, giving art books to the Reading Public Library, and providing season passes to the Boston Museum of Fine Arts for members and non-members to use.
+Scroll down to read more about our History

 The Reading Art Association meets in the First Congregational Church of Reading on the second Wednesday of each month from September through June.
 See our current schedule for the details of the meetings.
 The church is located at 25 Woburn Street, Reading Massachusetts.
 Our meetings consist of demonstrations of painting technique as well as discussions of topics such as art preservation and marketing of artwork.
 The demonstrations and discussions are given by professional artists.